 I often hear teachers stressing out about how they can get everything they need ready for all their book groups, standards-based grading, and so on.
 Sometimes I think we work WAY too hard–and I always work to try to do best quality instruction without driving myself into the ground.
+We focus on characters throughout the school year.
 The easiest way I do this is that I have a bank of resources ready to go–and I use the gradual release of responsibility to do so.

 Writing about characters as we read